OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-13.md

 ## 2 Chronicles 13:1

-In the eighteenth year of King Jeroboam, Abijah became king over Judah.
+In the eighteenth year of King Jeroboam's reign, Abijah ascended to the throne of Judah.

 ---